SultanBhokal/Anime-List/README.md

 # Anime-List

+commands :

-just run npm i or yarn to install dependencies yarn run dev  : for development server(localhost) yarn run build  : to build optimize application yarn run preview : after build you can use this cmd to run build on localhost
+just run npm i or yarn to install dependencies

+1 : npm run dev or yarn run dev(To run on localhost).

+2 : npm run build or yarn run build

+3 : npm run preview or yarn run preview

 you can change base url in vite.config file